HoolaBoola/tsoha_article_library/README.md

   In addition to the article entries, a user is allowed to write their own comments and share their posts with other users.
 Other users will also be able to comment on the text.

+### Current status

+  At the moment, the following is possible:
+  - Registering a new user
+  - Logging in as an existing user
+  - Creating a post
+  - Logging out

+### Testing in Heroku

+  A running version of the project can be found at tsoha-article-library.herokuapp.com.

+  On the initial page, you are presented with the option to register a user ("Luo uusi käyttäjä") or to login ("Kirjaudu sisään").
+For registering in, you need a username and a password.
+Registering will also automatically log you in with the created account.

+  When logged in, the user is presented with the option to post a new post ("Luo uusi").
+By entering the needed information and then submitting the form, you can send the post to the server.

+  Existing posts can be found by going to "/articles" (this will also later be possible to view from the main page)

 ### Installation and running